d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

-If you have worked with NumPy, the most widely-used scientific computing package in Python, then will find this chapter familiar and should be ready to fly.
+If you have worked with NumPy, the most widely-used scientific computing package in Python, then will find this section familiar.
-In short, we designed MXNet's `ndarray` to be an extension to NumPy's `ndarray` with a few killer features.
+That's by design.
+We designed MXNet's `ndarray` to be an extension to NumPy's `ndarray` with a few killer features.
 First, MXNet's `ndarray` supports asynchronous computation on CPU, GPU, and distributed cloud architectures,